MaastrichtU-IDS/data2services-pipeline/README.md

 ### Build

 Convenience script to build and pull all Docker images.
 You will **need to download** [Apache Drill installation bundle](https://drill.apache.org/download/) and [GraphDB standalone zip](https://www.ontotext.com/products/graphdb/) (register to get an email with download URL).
+And put the `.tar.gz` and `zip` files in the apache-drill and graphdb repository

 ```shell
 # Download Apache Drill